-Condition Requirement Document Reference 10.1 a.
+Condition Requirement Document Reference 10.1 Heritage Management Objectives a.
 The following heritage management objectives will apply to construction: i.
-Embed significant heritage values through any architectural design, i: Section 9.2 ii: Table 3 in Section 4 iii: Section 6.1.2 and 8.1.7 Heritage induction 10.2 Heritage Management Implementation a.
-Principal Contractors will develop and implement a Heritage Management Plan which will include as a minimum: Evidence of consultation with Registered Aboriginal Parties and the NSW Heritage Council; Identify initiatives that will be implemented for the enhancement of heritage values and minimisation of heritage impacts, including procedures and processes that will be used to implement and document heritage management initiatives; The heritage mitigation measures as detailed in the environmental approval documentation; The responsibilities of key project personnel with respect to the implementation of the plan; Procedures for interpretation of heritage values uncovered through salvage or excavation during detailed design; Procedures for undertaking salvage or excavation of heritage relics or sites (where relevant), consistent with and any recordings of heritage relics prior to works commencing that would affect them; Details for the short and / or long term management of artefacts or movable heritage; Interpretation Plan and Section 9.2 vi: Sections 6.1.1 and 8.1.3 and AMS vii: Section 9 viii: Section 4
+Embed significant heritage values through any architectural design, education or physical interpretation; ii.
+Minimise impacts on items or places of heritage value; iii.
+Avoid accidental impacts on heritage items; and iv.
+Maximise worker's awareness of indigenous and non-indigenous heritage. i: Section 9.2 ii: Table 3 in Section 4 iii: Section 6.1.2 and 8.1.7 Heritage induction 10.2 Heritage Management Implementation a.
+Principal Contractors will develop and implement a Heritage Management Plan which will include as a minimum: i.
+Evidence of consultation with Registered Aboriginal Parties and the NSW Heritage Council; ii.
+Identify initiatives that will be implemented for the enhancement of heritage values and minimisation of heritage impacts, including procedures and processes that will be used to implement and document heritage management initiatives; iii.
+The heritage mitigation measures as detailed in the environmental approval documentation; iv.
+The responsibilities of key project personnel with respect to the implementation of the plan; v.
+Procedures for interpretation of heritage values uncovered through salvage or excavation during detailed design; vi.
+Procedures for undertaking salvage or excavation of heritage relics or sites (where relevant), consistent with and any recordings of heritage relics prior to works commencing that would affect them; viii.
+Details of management measures to be implemented to prevent and minimise impacts on heritage items (including further heritage investigations, archival recordings and/or measures to protect unaffected sites during construction works in the vicinity); ix.
+Procedures for unexpected heritage finds, including procedures for dealing with human remains; x.
+Heritage monitoring requirements; and xi.
+Compliance record generation and management. i: Section 2.1.5 ii: Section 9.2 and the Sydney Metro City and Southwest Heritage Interpretation Plan (Section 5.6) iii: Section 1.1 iv: Sections 5.1.1,8.1.1 and Table 1 in Section 2.4 v: Sydney Metro City and Southwest Heritage Interpretation Plan and Section 9.2 vi: Sections 6.1.1 and 8.1.3 and AMS vii: Section 9 viii: Section 4 ix: Section 7 and Appendix E x: Section 2.6.1 xi.
+Section 2.6.2 b.
+Section 2.6.2

 Condition Requirement Document Reference b.
 The Contractor's regular inspections will include checking of heritage mitigation measures. c.
 Compliance records will be retained by the Contractor.
 These will include: i.
 Inspections undertaken in relation to heritage management measures; ii.
 Archival recordings undertaken of any heritage item; iii.
 Unexpected finds and stop work orders; and iv.
 Records of any impacts avoided or minimised through design or construction methods.
-10.3 throughout construction; ii.
-During construction undertake professional archaeological investigation, excavation, and reporting of any historical Indigenous heritage sites of state i.
+10.3 Heritage Mitigation a.
+Examples of heritage mitigation measures include: i.
+Any heritage item not affected by the works will be retained and protected throughout construction; ii.
+During construction undertake professional archaeological investigation, excavation, and reporting of any historical Indigenous heritage sites of state significance which will be affected.
+Reporting may be completed as construction progresses; iii.
+Undertake archival recordings of all non-Indigenous heritage items affected by the works prior to commencement of works; and iv.
+Implement unexpected heritage find procedures for Indigenous and non-Indigenous heritage items. i.
 Section 4.1.1 ii: Sections 6.1.1 and 8.1.3 iii: Section 4.3 iv: Follow Sydney Metro Unexpected Heritage Finds Procedure [SM-18-00105232] and Section 7